 Graduate: 28 teaching assistantships, $12800-16900 plus tuition for half-time

 Bass collection of human skeletal material from the Great Plains and modern donated and forensic cases; Parmalee collection of comparative faunal material; the Paul W. Parmalee Malacology Collection, the paleoethnobotany collection, and extensive collections of archaeology, ethnological and osteology material from the Southeastern US in the McClung Museum; extensive research collections from TN sites curated by the dept; opportunities for practical field and lab experience in archaeology; HRAF microfilm edition; Marmoset-Tamarin skeletal collection; Brehme collection of dermatoglyphic materials; computer data bases including 1)Brehme dermatoglyphic data, 2)osteo data of various Native American populations and recent forensic cases, 3)Trotter WW2 long bone and stature data, 4) Franz Boas anthropometric data from Native American populations; Molecular Anthropology laboratories, including a dedicated Ancient DNA clean room laboratory and a dedicated Forensic Genetics clean room laboratory.
-The Department supports faculty/staff research in public archaeology and provides opportunities for undergrad and graduate research participation in arch.
-The Department offers students and faculty enhanced opportunities to participate in CRM and public archaeology projects.
-The archaeology faculty researchers specialize in lithic and ceramic analyses, isotope analysis, GIS applications, bioarchaeology, historical archaeology, geoarchaeology, paleoethnobotany, and zooarchaeology.
+The Department supports faculty/staff research in public archaeology and provides opportunities for undergrad and graduate research participation in archaeology.
+The Department offers students and faculty enhanced opportunities to participate in archaeology projects.
+The archaeology faculty and affiliated researchers specialize in lithic and ceramic analyses, isotope analysis, GIS applications, bioarchaeology, historical archaeology, geoarchaeology, paleoethnobotany, and zooarchaeology.
 The Molecular Anthropology Laboratories house up-to-date equipment that operate in conjunction with on-campus core equipment facilities.
 They consist of three separate molecular laboratories: a modern DNA lab and two clean room labs (one for forensic-age DNA and another for ancient DNA research).

 Forensic Anthropology Center publications